-Dorado directed a feature documentary about the Dalai Lama's historic visit to Colombia in 2007.
-It is currently in post production.
-She started her own production company, Illusory World Productions, in 2007.
+Dorado also directed the feature documentary about Dalai Lama’s historic visit to Colombia in 2007, as well as Carnival Project (a collaboration between nine international female directors) and Poporo.
+In 2007, she started her own production company, Illusory World Productions.